 We've been fortunate enough to have tried several different types of burger in a variety of vegan restaurants around Europe over the past two years and each time we're always hoping that we're going to find the one burger that we all dream about.
 The one that you immediately finished and fancy ordering another of.

-The Swing Burger from the one year old, Vienna-based vegan "take-away" style burger bar called Swing Kitchen was exactly that.
+The Swing Burger from the Vienna-based vegan "take-away" style burger bar called Swing Kitchen was exactly that.
 The kind of burger you feel like you'd quite happily eat two of, regardless of how you might regret it immediately afterwards.

 It's a remarkable simple recipe of a soya burger between two buns topped with your expected layer of vegetables, plus a few slices of faux-cheese; but paired with the in-house BBQ sauce it's beyond mind-blowing.
 It's universe-explodingly-bonkers.
 I really wish I'd have bought one more.